cncf/tag-security/governance/github.md

 ## Writing to the main branch

 The following settings are controlled in the Github UI by those with admin access.
-The "master" branch is "protected" (even for admins), with these
+The "main" branch is "protected" (even for admins), with these
 requirements:

 - can't be deleted